zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

 9. **[Distributed Application Runtime (Dapr)](https://dapr.io/)**
    - **Purpose**: Dapr (Distributed Application Runtime) simplifies the development of resilient, distributed systems by providing standardized building blocks—such as service invocation, state management, and publish/subscribe messaging—for agentic workflows.
 It abstracts away the complexities of distributed computing, enabling developers to focus on building intelligent, scalable AI solutions rather than wrestling with infrastructure challenges.
    - **Choice**: We chose Dapr for its lightweight, language-agnostic design and its ability to seamlessly integrate with our stateless serverless Docker containers and asynchronous message-passing systems.
 It enhances flexibility by supporting multiple programming languages and deployment environments, while aligning with our minimalist philosophy of reducing predefined constructs and empowering custom solutions.
    - **Why It Matters**: In an agentic AI ecosystem, where dynamic interactions between agents and services are critical, Dapr ensures reliability and scalability without adding unnecessary overhead.
 By standardizing how agents communicate and manage state, it accelerates development, improves fault tolerance, and future-proofs our architecture—allowing us to adapt to evolving needs while maintaining simplicity and performance.
+Optionally, you can use [Dapr Agents](https://dapr.github.io/dapr-agents/) and [Dapr Workflows](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/)

 ---